Specific indoor air quality problems

 Dust, Mold & Biological Contaminants

-Dust, mold, and other biological contaminants are present in most homes and, in many cases, are not at present a health hazard.
-However, depending on the types of dust or mold and the health status of the individuals in the home, these items can cause significant health concerns.
+Dust, mold, and other biological contaminants are present in most homes and, in many cases, are not considered a health hazard.
+However, depending on the types of dust or mold, the levels of contamination, and health status of the individuals in the home, these items can cause significant health concerns.
 Asthma and allergy sufferers may experience allergic symptoms or asthma attacks when exposed to animal dander, specific mold spores, or many other pollutants.
 Even persons without pre-existing medical conditions may experience eyes, nose or throat irritation when exposed to high levels of dust, mold, or other contaminants.
 To reduce the potential for adverse health effects from exposure to these items:

 - Identify and correct any moisture problems in your home.
+Excessive moisture promotes mold growth.
 For a directory of contractors who can help you address moisture, air quality, mold, and energy issues in your home, see these PDFs.

 - If possible, identify and correct sources of odor or dust before investing in air cleaning machines.

-- Mastering Mold in Your Home or Workplace (PDF) English / Español
+- Mastering Mold in Your Home or Workplace:

 Environmental Tobacco Smoke

 Environmental tobacco smoke, also known as passive or second-hand smoke, is a known carcinogen that has been linked to lung cancer and cancers of the nasal sinuses.
-To reduce your family's cancer risks from this pollutant, prohibit smoking in your home or car.
-When possible, choose smoke-free establishments when eating out.
-Madison is working hard to increase the number of smoke-free locations in the City.
+To reduce your family's cancer risks from this pollutant, prohibit smoking in your home and your car.
+Madison and all of Wisconsin workplaces including restaurants, taverns/bars, and bowling centers are covered by a smoke-free workplace law.

 Household Chemicals (cleaners, disinfectants, pesticides)

-Household cleaners and solvents can be an insidious source of indoor air quality.
+Household cleaners and solvents can be a subtle but harmful source of poor indoor air quality.
 Depending on the chemical involved, a wide range of health effects may occur from improper use, over use or storage of these chemicals.
 To protect your family:

 - Follow label directions carefully when using or storing the chemical.